DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

          football    100/;
 ```

 A table `mu(a,c)` is defined to represent the number of viewers for each ad type from each customer base.
-For example, a comedy ad reaches 7 viewers from HIW and 2 from HIM, while a football ad reaches 2 viewers from HIW and 12 from HIM.
+For example, a comedy ad reaches seven viewers from HIW and 2 from HIM, while a football ad reaches 2 viewers from HIW and 12 from HIM.

 ```gams
 Table